 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are being given this medication, speak to your doctor.
 Do not stop using this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

 How should I use this medication?

-Shampoo: Approximately one ounce (about 30 mL) or less of shampoo should be applied to wet hair and scalp once daily.
+Apply approximately one ounce (about 30 mL) or less of shampoo to wet hair and scalp once daily.
 Work into a lather and leave on the scalp for 5 minutes before rinsing twice with clear water.

 Avoid getting this medication into your eyes.
 If contact does occur, flush your eyes immediately with plenty of water.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 It is important to use this medication exactly as prescribed by your doctor.
 If you miss a dose, continue with your regular dosing schedule.
 Do not apply a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.